sboursault/training/presentation/to-go-further.md

 Surtout expliquer qu'on se réunit avant de démarrer le développement pour comprendre le périmètre de la story, et comment la vérification sera automatisée

-<p class="mt-4 fragment">A programmer, a tester and the PO have a conversation <br> to clarify the acceptance criterias of a user story
+<p class="mt-4 fragment">A programmer, a tester and the PO have a conversation <br> to clarify the acceptance criteria of a user story

-<p class="fragment">The acceptance criterias are illustrated with examples
+<p class="fragment">The acceptance criteria are illustrated with examples

   <!--- Participants
     - A programmer, who thinks about how to make things, says what is feasable, suggests simpler paths